nithishakumar/Arriving-At-Leetcode-soln/Median Questions/4. Median of 2 Sorted Arrays/README.md

 Say the end of our left partition is marked by ALeft and BLeft in both arrays.
 The start of the right partition would be BRight and ARight.
 Check if ALeft <= BRight and BLeft <= ARight.

-If this is true, we've partition everything correctly.
+If this is true, we've partitioned everything correctly.
 If the total elements we have is odd, we have to pick the middle element.

 A: 1 1